 Paycheck Protection Program

 The Paycheck Protection Program (PPP) provides potentially forgivable loans to small businesses to cover up to two months of payroll costs and/or self-employment income during the COVID-19 crisis.
 Farmers are eligible for PPP loans through the Small Business Administration (SBA).
+Farmers must have fewer than 500 employees.

 Who is eligible?